duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - give the least privilege possible to get a job done in order to protect the user and system
 - programs that fork but don't exec render address-space layout randomisation ineffective, since each process has the same memory layout

-fork is fast and ha 0 parameters while windows' CreateProcess has many parameters.
+fork is fast and has 0 parameters while windows' `CreateProcess` has many parameters.

 We also don't run into the error of running out of memory.